erikberglund/erikberglund.github.io/_posts/2016-03-28-Script_Tip_Split_line_into_variables.markdown

 $ /usr/bin/sw_vers -productVersion
 10.11.4
 ```
-To split the components of the version string into their own variables, one approach is this:
+When assign the components from the version string into separate variables I often see this:

 ```bash
 major=$( /usr/bin/sw_vers -productVersion | awk -F'.' '{print $1}' )